marcusleandro/starwarsapi/README.md

 ### Adding a Planet:

-Do a POST at /planets with a body in json form:
+Do a POST at /planets with a body in json form like this:
 	{
 		name: "Name XYZ",
 		climate: "Temperate",
 		terrain: "Rain Forest",
 	}
+please note that all parametes name, climate and terrain is required otherwise a error can occur.

 ### List Planets: